János Ferencsik: Life and career

+He was conductor of the Hungarian National Philharmonic Orchestra from 1952-1984.
+He was Music Director from 1957 to 1973 of the Budapest Opera, and he returned there, from 1978 to 1984.
+From 1960 until 1967, he was the Conductor Chairman of the Budapest Philharmonic Orchestra.

 Ferencsik was a friend of Hungarian composers László Lajtha, Béla Bartók and Zoltán Kodály and was known for his interpretations of their works.
 Among his many recordings are two of Kodály's Székelyfonó.
 Notable students include Alexander Raichev.